 The straw bale walls during construction

-Louis Sutton, a local stonewaller, built a low slate wall on the foundations of the outer perimeter to support the straw bale walls and prevent damp rising from the ground, which would otherwise cause the straw to rot.
+Louis Sutton, a local stonewaller, built a low slate wall on the foundations of the outer perimeter to support the straw bale walls and prevent damp rising from the ground, which would cause the straw to rot.
 Kit Jones, a local straw bale builder, led the building of the straw bale walls.
-We used 90 bales of barley straw in the construction of the walls.
+We used 90 bales of barley straw sourced locally from Aberystwyth University.
 Building with straw bales is a relatively sustainable construction method, using an agricultural by-product.
 As the cereal crop grows, it takes in carbon dioxide which is stored as carbon in the stalks after the grain has been cut.
 Straw bales take little energy to manufacture, with the baling process and transportation the only additional energy required.
 They are also 100% biodegradable and can easily be ploughed back into the earth if they are no longer needed.

 Once the walls were constructed, work started on the roof.
 After the supporting poles were in place, the main roof was covered with chestnut planks before the smaller reciprocal roof with skylight was created above.
 As with the compost toilet, we wanted a living roof to help our round shed blend into the landscape, so countless buckets of stone spoil dug from near the structure were hauled up and spread across the roof.